On the Alexander polynomial of links in lens spaces: A skein relation

 \section{A skein relation}

-The relationship between the Alexander polynomial of links in the lens spaces and the classical Alexander polynomial we have obtained in Section \ref{sec-main} may be used to find a skein relation for the links in lens spaces.
+The relationship between the Alexander polynomial of links in lens spaces and the classical Alexander polynomial obtained in Section \ref{sec-main} may be used to find a skein relation for the normalized version of the Alexander polynomial for links in lens spaces.